WenjieDu/PyPOTS/docs/index.rst

    :align: right
    :target: https://github.com/WenjieDu/BrewPOTS

-👉 Now we have the beans, the grinder, and the pot, how to brew us a cup of coffee?
+👉 Now the beans, grinder, and pot are ready, please have a seat on the bench and let's think about how to brew us a cup of coffee.
 Tutorials are necessary!
 Considering the future workload, PyPOTS tutorials is released in a single repo, and you can find them in `BrewPOTS <https://github.com/WenjieDu/BrewPOTS>`_.
 Take a look at it now, and learn how to brew your POTS datasets!